-PART 4.
-PAYMENTS TO SECURITY HOLDERS
+14-4: PAYMENTS TO SECURITY HOLDERS

-Section A. Full and Timely Payment
+(A) Full and Timely Payment

 The Issuer is obligated under the Ginnie Mae I MBS Program to make timely monthly payments of principal and interest to the security holders of certificated securities of record as prescribed in the securities, in the applicable Guaranty Agreement, and in this Guide.
 Under the Ginnie Mae I MBS Program, the Issuer also is obligated to make available good funds adequate to enable the depository, as security holder of all book-entry securities, to pay itself timely monthly payments of principal and interest on such securities, as prescribed in the applicable Contractual Agreement or Guaranty Agreement, as the case may be, and this Guide.
 Under the Ginnie Mae II MBS Program, the Issuer is obligated to make available funds adequate to enable the CPTA to make timely monthly payments of principal and interest to the security holders of record, as prescribed in the applicable Contractual Agreement or Guaranty Agreement, as the case may be, and in this Guide.
 The Issuer must make these payments or these funds available without regard to whether the Issuer will be able to recover such amounts from liquidation proceeds, insurance proceeds, or otherwise.
-Payments to security holders are discussed more fully in MBS Guide, Ch.
-15 and 35.
+Payments to security holders are discussed more fully in Chapters 15 and 35.

-Section B. Elements of Monthly Payments
+(B) Elements of Monthly Payments

-The monthly payment to MBS security holders consists of three elements, as applicable: interest, scheduled principal, and unscheduled recovery of principal, each computed as described in MBS Guide, Ch.
-15, Part 4 and Ch.
-35, Part 11.
+The monthly payment to MBS security holders consists of three elements, as applicable: interest, scheduled principal, and unscheduled recovery of principal, each computed as described in Section 15-4 and 35-11.

-Section C. RPBs and Determination of Principal Payments
+(C) RPBs and Determination of Principal Payments

 Each month the Issuer must pay to security holders of certificated Ginnie Mae I MBS, make available to the depository, as security holder of all book-entry Ginnie Mae I MBS and make available to the CPTA for payment to security holders of Ginnie Mae II MBS, principal equal to the difference between the RPB reported in the prior month and the RPB reported in the month of payment.
-The reporting of RPBs and their use in determining principal payments are discussed in MBS Guide, Ch.
-19 and Ch.
-17, Part 4, § D, respectively.
+The reporting of

-Section D. Advances of Principal Interest
+(D) Advances of Principal and Interest